-Our Flock is Expanding by Two Large Wings and YOU Get to Name Her!
+Our Flock has Expanded by Two Large Wings and YOU Helped Name Her!

-We are thrilled to announce the newest member of our flock: a FEMALE Steller’s Sea Eagle, now living in a habitat inside of The Charity Randall Foundation Eagle Hall.
-This female Steller’s Sea Eagle arrived at the National Aviary as a potential new mate for Kodiak, or Kody.
+We are thrilled to announce the name of our FEMALE Steller’s Sea Eagle, living with Kody as his potential new mate in a habitat inside of The Charity Randall Foundation Eagle Hall.

-- Aurora (homage to Aurora Borealis, or The Northern Lights, which can be seen in several locations including Estonia, where she lived prior to the Aviary)
+- Aurora (homage to Aurora Borealis, or The Northern Lights, which can be seen in several locations including Estonia, where she lived prior to the Aviary): almost 7,500 votes

-- Juneau (pronounced Juno, the capital of Alaska, a state where this species has been seen in the wild)
+- Juneau (pronounced Juno, the capital of Alaska, a state where this species has been seen in the wild): almost 700 votes

-- Sitka (short for Sitkalidak Island near Kodiak, Alaska – the inspiration for Kody’s name; also Alaska’s fifth largest city)
+- Sitka (short for Sitkalidak Island near Kodiak, Alaska – the inspiration for Kody’s name; also Alaska’s fifth largest city): almost 1,000 votes

-- Stella (an homage to the species name itself, the name Stella draws inspiration from “Steller’s Sea Eagle”)
+- Stella (an homage to the species name itself, the name Stella draws inspiration from “Steller’s Sea Eagle”): almost 4,000 votes

 “Steller’s Sea Eagles are magnificent birds, but their numbers in the wild are declining.
 AZA-collaborative breeding programs ensure the entire Steller’s Sea Eagle population remains healthy and genetically diverse for the long-term future,” said Kurt Hundgen, Senior Director of Animal Care and Conservation Programs for the National Aviary.
 “We are seeing positive signs that they are content and comfortable together.
 We hope this pair will raise chicks to boost the Steller’s Sea Eagle population.”